szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Rhino Beetle Gear have a more balanced set of resistances (1204)

 This follows the same philosophy as the tweak to beetle creatures.
-The armor now provides a 18% resistance to missile, 12% resistance to slashing, and the Armor Class was slightly tweaked to reflect this theme.
+The armor now provides 18% resistance to missile, 12% to slashing, and the Armor Class was tweaked to reflect this theme.

-The shield does the same, providing a 12% resistance to missile, 8% resistance to slashing, and 5% resistance to piercing.
+The shield does the same, providing a 12% resistance to missile, 8% to slashing, and 5% to piercing.
 It also provides a +1 Armor Class bonus to piercing.

 ### Make Protector of the Second more powerful when used by rangers (1207)